Inés Medina-Fernández

-Inés Medina-Fernández (born February 8, 1974 in Madrid, Spain) is a pianist and composer of contemporary classical music.
+Inés Medina-Fernández (born February 8, 1974) is a pianist and composer of contemporary classical music.
 She began playing piano at the age of 8, completing examinations at the Madrid Royal Conservatory.
 An experienced pianist and self-taught composer, her compositions draw upon many influences - from Baroque to John Cage, to film and documentary music, for example.
 She explores composition for a variety of instruments, and has composed not only for piano but also for horn and classical guitar.
 Her love of film music has led to collaborations with producers and directors.
 Medina-Fernández also enjoys working with musicians interested in premiering her pieces.

 Medina-Fernández' music is difficult to define.
 It is multi-layered and uses tones and patterns in creative and original structures, hinting at medieval and baroque although clearly contemporary.

 Biography

 Born and raised in Madrid, Spain, she studied physics there until 1994, when she moved to Canterbury, England.
 She obtained a bachelor's degree in Physics with Astrophysics at the University of Kent in 1998 then lived in Ghent, Belgium, until 2000.

 Taking every opportunity to learn musical composition, she attended many Early Music concerts with her then-partner Jan Van den Bossche (later director of the Utrecht Music Festival).
 Medina-Fernández moved to Amsterdam where she commenced a part-time career in science publishing with Elsevier.
 She continued to participate in the Early Music scene deriving from the Utrecht Music Festival.

 In 2004 she moved to Oxford, England, and worked for several leading science publishers, including Elsevier, Wiley-Blackwell and Atlantis Press.
 At this time she started studying composition in earnest.
 Amongst others, she read everything by Arnold Schoenberg and sought guidance from composer colleagues.
 Medina-Fernández attended the Composers' Workshop at the Department for Continuing Education, University of Oxford, under Jonathan Darnborough.
 She also attended Composer's Workshops at the Faculty of Music under, amongst others, Martyn Harry and Joanna MacGregor.

 During Summer 2015 Medina-Fernández began collaborating with veteran composer and blues performer Chris Gibbons.

 Fascinated by Arvo Pärt, Satie, Debussy, Thomas Newman, John Cage, Mussorgsky, Rameau, Jeff Beal, Schoenberg and Chopin, and inspired by luminaries like Joanna MacGregor, Medina-Fernández began to turn her compositional notions into reality.

 Her influences are very diverse and sometimes difficult to identify.
 Some of her compositions have for example been compared to santur music.
 The above composers are all major influences, however there are others relevant to Medina-Fernández's development, such as certain lyrical pieces by Led Zeppelin, Hildegard Von Bingen, and much of opera.